 A fundamental understanding of housing in its social and economic aspects.
-Emphasis on the nature of the housing market, the history and current status of government attempts at intervention in the market, and housing's place in resolving the major public issues of poverty, segregation, and urban growth and decay.
+Emphasis on the nature of the housing problem, the dynamics of the housing market, the history and current status of government attempts at intervention in the market, and housing's place in resolving the major public issues of poverty, segregation, and urban growth and decay.
 Theory and analytic method are stressed.